Home

 Professional Dancer/Choreographer

-Ms. Williams teaching career began to flourish as instructor for the Harlem School of Arts, Bernice Johnson's, Ruth Williams, Charles Moore Dance Theatre, Mind builders and Alvin Ailey American Dance Center.
+Ms. Williams’ teaching career began to flourish as instructor for the Harlem School of Arts, Bernice Johnson's, Ruth Williams, Charles Moore Dance Theatre, Mind Builders and Alvin Ailey American Dance Center.
 Realizing that young dancers, especially minorities, needed more than the principals of dance to survive in the world of the arts, she formed the Uptown Dance Academy in 1996.
-Since opening its doors, Ms. Williams and staff are dedicated to assist urban youth as they embark on careers in dance and the arts, giving advice on additional education and dance training skill development.
+Since opening its doors, Ms. Williams and her staff are dedicated to assisting urban youth as they embark on careers in dance and the arts, giving advice on additional education and dance training skill development.
+Ms. Williams’ students give over 40 performances a year and are sought after for special performances in the New York area.
+Under her guidance, students of the Academy’s Uptown Kids Urban Dance Theatre have been selected for commercials, movies and Broadway Shows.
+Performing for such notables as Mayor Bloomberg, Gov. Arnold Schwartzennegar, and Gov. Patterson, they have also won beauty pageants and talent contest and have been featured on National television.
+In 2011 the Academy was awarded a grant in the amount of $250,000 from the artist Prince recommended by ABT African-American soloist Misty Copeland.
+Her students have been accepted in Alvin Ailey American Dance Center, Laguardia, Professional Performing Arts School, Julliard, American Ballet Theater, Bolshoi Ballet Academy, Dance Theater of Harlem and the Lion King.